 Table of contents

-Greece’s official development assistance (ODA) has yet to pick up as its economy recovers from its deep financial crisis in the 2010s.
+Greece’s development co-operation seeks to support stability, sustainable development and poverty reduction with a focus on its neighbourhood and beyond with countries that share close cultural and geographic ties.
 Greece’s development co-operation is primarily comprised of multilateral expenditure, principally to European Union (EU) institutions, and in-donor refugee costs.
-Greece’s total official development assistance (ODA) increased in 2024 to USD 357.6 million (preliminary data), representing 0.14% of gross national income (GNI).
+Greece’s total official development assistance (ODA) (USD 357.8 million, preliminary data) decreased in 2025, representing 0.13% of gross national income (GNI).

 Policy

-Copy link to PolicyThe 2021 Law on Development Co-operation and the 2022-25 National Programme guide Greece’s development co-operation policy.
-The programme sets out a pragmatic geographic concentration on seven countries in the Mediterranean and the Black Sea as first priorities and an additional eight countries as second priorities; all countries have strong cultural ties to Greece in Southeast Europe, the Middle East, North Africa, the Black Sea and sub-Saharan Africa.
+Copy link to PolicyThe 2021 Law on Development Co-operation and the 2024-2027 National Programme guide Greece’s development co-operation policy.
+The 2024-2027 National Programme sets out a pragmatic geographic concentration on seven countries in the Mediterranean and the Black Sea as first priorities and an additional eight countries as second priorities.
+In addition to Ukraine, all countries have strong cultural ties to Greece in Southeast Europe, the Middle East, North Africa, the Black Sea and sub-Saharan Africa.
 Greece’s priorities are poverty, health, education and sustainable economic development while climate, governance, gender and digital transformation are to be addressed across the programme.
 While Hellenic Aid is responsible for planning and formulating Greece’s development co-operation strategy, the majority of Greece’s ODA is disbursed by the Ministry of Finance to EU institutions.

-Greece’s multilateral expenditure almost exclusively comprises core contributions, with the only non-core contributions being programmatic funding to EU institutions.
-Greece seeks to resolve the challenges facing the Mediterranean, Southeast Europe and the Middle East and advocates for a safe marine environment in the eastern Mediterranean.
+Greece’s multilateral expenditure almost exclusively comprises core contributions, mostly to the EU development budget.
+It is strengthening its engagement in EU initiatives, including through “Team Greece”, a new cross-governmental platform involving the private sector to support investment under the European Union’s Global Gateway.
+In addition, Greece also seeks to resolve the challenges facing the Mediterranean, Southeast Europe and the Middle East and advocates for a safe marine environment in the eastern Mediterranean.

 Findings from OECD-DAC reviews